 To keep things simple, I decided to start each and every one of my designs by cutting a 2" wide by 2 ½" tall egg shape out of whatever baked good or chocolate treat I plan to top.

-It was a challenge, but I found a way to turn eggs into mice, polar bears, Santa, elves, Eskimos, reindeer, angels, and more.
+It was a challenge, but I found a way to turn eggs into mice, polar bears, Santa, elves, kids, reindeer, angels, and more.
 I can't wait to share all of them with you, as well as, ideas for a variety of sweets that these festive decorations can adorn.

 For all of these designs, you can use fondant if you prefer, but I personally favor the flavor of the modeling chocolate whether it is made from milk, white, or dark chocolate.
 It is easy to roll out and cut into shapes and attaches to itself using water.

-You can find most of these shaped cutters in the craft store either in the cake decorating isle or the clay isle.
+You can find most of these shaped cutters in the craft store either in the cake decorating aisle or the clay aisle.
 My favorite cutter sets include an assortment of small shapes by Makin's, and assorted shaped fondant cutters by Wilton.

-egg shaped sugar cookies baked and cooled
+egg-shaped sugar cookies baked and cooled

 frosting, any flavor

 black food coloring

 food handling gloves (highly recommended to use when adding color)

 powdered sugar, to dust work surface